bazelbuild/bazel/site/en/extending/macros.md

 ### Selects {:#selects}

-If an attribute is `configurable`, then the macro implementation function will always see the attribute value as `select`-valued.
+If an attribute is `configurable` (the default) and its value is not `None`, then the macro implementation function will see the attribute value as wrapped in a trivial `select`.
+This makes it easier for the macro author to catch bugs where they did not anticipate that the attribute value could be a `select`.

 For example, consider the following macro:

 ```starlark
 my_macro = macro(